 This is a case study of Anupama Rane who at the age of 20 years lost all her hair on her head suddenly and without any apparent reason.
 She tried various conventional treatments to no avail.
-Finally in a spiritual healing session conducted by H.H.
-Dr. Athavale, her difficulty was overcome.
+Finally in a spiritual healing session conducted by a Saint, her difficulty was overcome.
 In this interview she describes how all this came about.

-A young teenage girl from Mumbai, India, Anupama experienced near total hair loss in a matter of days when she started asking for donations for the Spiritual Science Research Foundation (SSRF) in her suburb.
+A young teenage girl from Mumbai, India, Anupama experienced near total hair loss in a matter of days when she started asking for donations for a spiritual organisation in her suburb.
 She used to ask for donations as her Service unto the Absolute Truth (satsēvā), which is a type of spiritual practice.
-In the months that followed, Anupama’s faith in God would be put to the test as her family told her to stop the collection of donations.
+In the months that followed, Anupama’s faith in God was put to the test as her family told her to stop the collection of donations.
 This case study is not only about how Anupama was healed through spiritual treatment alone, but how the faith of a seeker of God can be put to test.
 Faith is always best measured during a period of adversity.

 2. Anupama experiences hair loss